nazmulb/webpack/README.md

 ```js
 npm install webpack -g
 ```
-This makes the webpack command available.
+*This makes the webpack command available.*

+#### Step 1:

-#### Start with a empty directory.
+Start with a empty directory.
 Create these files:

 add `entry.js`